AntonioTorres23/OpenGL_Notes/SSAO.md

 - A **sample kernel**.
 - A per-fragment **random rotation** vector used to rotate the sample kernel.

 Using a per-fragment view-space position we can orient a sample hemisphere kernel around the fragment's view-space surface normal and use this kernel to sample the position buffer texture at varying offsets.
+For each per-fragment kernel sample we compare its depth with its depth in the position buffer to determine the amount of occlusion.